Article I: Membership and Dues

 Section 2.
-At least six months before the Annual Meeting, each voting member shall be sent information about nominees, ballot, and instructions for returning ballots to the Executive Officer.
+At least four months before the Annual Meeting, each voting member shall be sent information about nominees, ballot, and instructions for returning ballots to the Executive Officer.

 Section 3.
-To be valid, ballots must be received by the Executive Officer on or before the date specified on the ballot, which shall not be less than thirty days from the date the ballots are mailed out.
-Members’ signatures must be on the outer envelopes.
+To be valid, ballots must be received by the Executive Officer on or before the date specified on the ballot, which shall not be less than thirty days from the date the ballots are distributed.

 Section 4.
 The Executive Officer shall promptly tabulate the results of balloting, inform all nominees and the Executive Council.
-The Executive Officer shall retain the signature envelopes and ballots for at least one year following an election.
+The Executive Officer shall retain a record of the balloting for at least one year following an election.

 Section 5.
 In the event of a tie vote for any office, the Executive Council shall be polled by the Executive Officer, and a majority of those voting shall prevail.

 Section 6.
-Mail ballots may be initiated on other matters related to the objectives of the Society, and these may arise from any of the same sources specified in Article X, Section 2, of the Constitution.
-Although Constitution and Bylaw changes require a two-thirds vote, other votes are by simple majority.
+Member voting may be initiated on other matters related to the objectives of the Society, and these may arise from any of the same sources specified in Article X, Section 2, of the Constitution.
+Although Constitution changes require a two-thirds vote, other votes are by simple majority.